 Final Thoughts

-Finding yourself asking why did my microwave just stop working is a frustrating experience that disrupts your daily routine.
+Finding yourself asking why your microwave just stopped working is a frustrating experience that disrupts your daily routine.
 By following these diagnostic steps, you can quickly determine if you’re facing a simple hiccup or a more significant failure.
-Remember to prioritize safety above all else.
+It’s important to prioritize safety above all else.
 A microwave is a wonderfully convenient kitchen appliance, but knowing when to attempt a DIY fix and when to call in a pro—or head to the store for a new model—is the key to a safe and happy kitchen.